openedx/frontend-app-admin-portal/README.md

 2. Login with credentials that you could log into your local edx-platform with

-3. See a data displayed that would
+3. See data displayed in the the portal

 ## Using Demo Data
 This frontend application uses the [edx-enterprise-data-api](https://github.com/edx/edx-analytics-data-api/) as a backend API for data.